OOD Link Prediction Generalization Capabilities of Message-Passing GNNs in Larger Test Graphs: Size-stability of node representation and its drawbacks

-\Cref{thm:MainInProb-new} above shows that as the test graph size $N^\te$ grows, the node representations from the discrete \onegMPNNs converge to the continuous \onecMPNNs. {\em This has profound consequences when it comes to predicting links using the node representations obtained by a \onegMPNN.} Next, \Cref{cor:stab-node} shows that for any two nodes $i,j \in V^\te$ that are indistinguishable in the degree-aggregated \onecMPNN (defined as $\ThetaonebarTcap_W(f)(X^\te_i)=\ThetaonebarTcap_W(f)(X^\te_j)$), they will get increasingly similar representations in the discrete \onegMPNN as $N^\te$ grows.
+\Cref{thm:MainInProb-new} above shows that as the test graph size $N^\te$ grows, the node representations from the discrete \onegMPNNs learned in the training data converge to the continuous \onecMPNNs. {\em \Cref{thm:MainInProb-new}'s OOD statement has profound consequences when it comes to predicting links using the node representations obtained by a \onegMPNN.} Next, \Cref{cor:stab-node} shows that for any two nodes $i,j \in V^\te$ that are indistinguishable in the \onecMPNN (defined as $\ThetaoneTcap_W(f)(X^\te_i)=\ThetaoneTcap_W(f)(X^\te_j)$), they will get increasingly similar representations in the discrete \onegMPNN as $N^\te$ grows.

-\begin{restatable}{corollary}{corone} Let $\Theta = ((\Phi^{(l)})_{l=1}^T, (\Psi^{(l)})_{l=1}^T), \ThetaonebarTcap_A, \ThetaonebarTcap_W, p,(W,f),(G^\tr,\mF^\tr),(G^\te,\mF^\te),N^\tr$, $N^\te, A^\te$, and $X^\te_1,...,X^\te_{N^\te}$ be as in \Cref{thm:MainInProb-new}.
-If there exists $ i,j\in V^\te, i\neq j,\, \text{s.t. } \ThetaonebarTcap_W(X_i)=\ThetaonebarTcap_W(X_j)$ and \Cref{eq:CondOnN-new} is satisfied, then, with $C_1$ and $C_2$ as in \Cref{thm:MainInProb-new}, we have that with probability at least $1- \sum_{l=1}^T 2(H_l + 1) p$,
+\begin{restatable}{corollary}{corone} Let $\Theta = ((\Phi^{(l)})_{l=1}^T, (\Psi^{(l)})_{l=1}^T), \ThetaoneTcap_A, \ThetaoneTcap_W, p,(W,f),(G^\tr,\mF^\tr),(G^\te,\mF^\te),N^\tr$, $N^\te, A^\te$, and $X^\te_1,...,X^\te_{N^\te}$ be as in \Cref{thm:MainInProb-new}.
+If there exists $ i,j\in V^\te, i\neq j,\, \text{s.t. } \ThetaoneTcap_W(X_i)=\ThetaoneTcap_W(X_j)$ and \Cref{eq:CondOnN-new} is satisfied, then, with $C_1$ and $C_2$ as in \Cref{thm:MainInProb-new}, we have that with probability at least $1- \sum_{l=1}^T 2(H_l + 1) p$,

 \end{restatable}